miralice5/Fake-Nitro/README.md

 The [index.html](https://replit.com/@FelosiDev/Fake-Nitro#index.html) is the main file.

-🔰 **I'm not responsible for what you do with the bot or if your account is banned from Discord**
+🔰 **I'm not responsible for what you do with the script or if your account is banned from Discord**

 </br>